eralpship/web-dev-workshop/docs/fetch-data.md

           <WeatherForecast
 ```

+You might see red squiggly lines indicating type errors where we changed code.
+This is because props of `WeatherForecast` is not expecting `null` and it is only expecting strings.
+Our app will work fine, you can ignore it for now.
+But we must fix this at some point.
+We will handle it properly and show a loading indicator state soon in the next phase.

 Now when you go to `localhost:8000` you'll see that only Helsinki component is missing values.
 When you click on it, after a little while it should show the live weather conditions.

 ![helsinki init](assets/helsinki-click-initial.png)